The Ultimate Digital Adoption Guide

 Now you know what digital adoption is and why it’s important, let’s get into identifying challenges in your organization.

-While the user and process insights unlocked by a digital adoption platform are necessary to make sure of issues and drive priorities through data, it is possible to pick up on the signs without.
+While the user and process insights unlocked by a digital adoption platform are necessary to make sure of issues and drive priorities through data, there are other signs to look out for that will highlight a growing adoption problem.
 That said, they aren’t always easy to spot and often hide in plain sight.

-Before getting into the signs, it’s crucial to remember what digital adoption is all about.
+Now, back to the signs.
+But before we dig into the detail, it’s important to recap what digital adoption is all about.
 Firstly, that’s making sure every employee interaction with corporate technology is as efficient and as high quality as possible.
 Secondly, it’s ensuring technology delivers the maximum possible value to the employee and to the business.

 With this, it would be easy to start looking for business-wide signs that an application isn’t being used well, in a timely fashion to achieve expected outcomes.
 However, if you don’t have the data to prove this, then the signs of a digital adoption problem start with the individual employee experience, then tend to permeate through the organization.